 It was found that there is an association between the birth of children with a birth defect such as the upper cleft lip and cleft palate, and the fact that the mothers have serious obesity.

-The cleft lip, whether with or without cleft palate, increases in some syndromes such as DiGeorge syndrome (22q11 deletion).
+The cleft lip, whether with or without cleft palate, increases in incidence with some syndromes such as DiGeorge syndrome (22q11 deletion).

 How can the cleft lip and cleft palate be prevented?

 The possibility of a recurrence of the mouth and throat defect at a later time cannot be ruled out, but the incidence of this is low and ranges from 2 to 8%.

 - If you think you are pregnant or planning to become pregnant in the future, it is best to seek medical advice.

 Getting a genetic test and checking your blood sugar and body mass index can help you avoid various risk factors and try to control them.